About Refugees, By Refugees

 She is the source of my strength and nothing replaces her.

-I never would have thought that I would be able to endure what I suffered here on this island.
+I would have never thought that I would be able to endure what I suffered here on this island.

 We have been confined to this camp since the spread of the virus.